GetPageSpeed/nginx-extras-docs/docs/modules/redis2.md

 * When you're benchmarking performance using something like `ab` or `http_load`, please ensure that your error log level is high enough (like `warn`) to prevent Nginx workers spend too much cycles on flushing the `error.log` file, which is always non-buffered and blocking and thus very expensive.

-## Community

-## English Mailing List

-The [openresty-en](https://groups.google.com/group/openresty-en) mailing list is for English speakers.

-## Chinese Mailing List

-The [openresty](https://groups.google.com/group/openresty) mailing list is for Chinese speakers.

-## Bugs and Patches

-Please submit bug reports, wishlists, or patches by

-1. creating a ticket on the [GitHub Issue Tracker](http://github.com/openresty/redis2-nginx-module/issues),
-1. or posting to the [OpenResty community](#community).

 ## Source Repository

 Available on github at [openresty/redis2-nginx-module](http://github.com/openresty/redis2-nginx-module).

-## TODO
-* Add the `redis2_as_json` directive to allow emitting JSON directly.

 ## Getting involved